lubojr/naucse.python.cz/lessons/beginners-en/debugging/index.md

 makes the next step, but also steps into a function (same as `s(tep)`), whereas the arrow up runs the function to its end until it returns.
 The green rewind error restarts the programming and the red square stops the program.

+# Conclusion

+Debugging is a necessary activity to get rid of bugs in our software, whether we use `print()`-style debugging or use a dedicated tool.

+Dedicated tools are more complex, but far more powerful in helping us understand problems and their specific contexts they appear in.